ramonborges15/nestjs-api-scaffold/environments/README.md

 # Migrations
-As migrations são arquivos que contém as alterações que serão feitas no banco de dados.
-Estamos utilizando o TypeORM para gerenciar as migrations.
-Para cada nova alteração no banco de dados, é necessário criar uma nova migration.
+Migrations are files that contain changes to be made to the database.
+We are using TypeORM to manage migrations.
+For every new database change, a new migration must be created.

-## Criar uma nova migration
+## Create a New Migration
-1. Acesse a pasta `/environments/migrations`
+1. Navigate to the `/environments/migrations` folder.
-2. Execute o comando:
+2. Run the command:
     ```
         $ npx typeorm migration:create nome_da_migration
     ```
-## Executar as migrations
+## Run Migrations
-1. Acesse a pasta `/environments`
+1. Navigate to the  `/environments` folder.
-2. Execute o comando:
+2. Run the command:
     ```
         $ npm run dev:run
     ```